The Kingdom (professional wrestling)

-The Kingdom is a professional wrestling tag team, and formerly a stable, consisting of Matt Taven and Mike Bennett.
-They are signed to Ring of Honor (ROH) and All Elite Wrestling (AEW), where they were formerly known as Undisputed Kingdom.
+The Kingdom is professional wrestling tag team consisting of Matthew Taven and Michael Bennett.
+They are signed to Ring of Honor (ROH).

 The stable rose to prominence during the mid-2010s in Ring of Honor (ROH) and also made appearances in Impact Wrestling and New Japan Pro-Wrestling (NJPW).
 Some major championships held by the stable include the ROH World Championship (two times), ROH World Six-Man Tag Team Championship (three times, inaugural), ROH World Tag Team Championship (three times), IWGP Tag Team Championship (one time), Impact World Tag Team Championship (one time), AEW International Championship (one time), and NWA World Historic Welterweight Championship (one time).